Why should you measure your RPA project success?

 Value of error reduction:

-After calculating VoPA, VoER and VTG we can calculate the RPA ROI as follows:
+After calculating VoPA, VoER, and VTG, we can calculate the RPA ROI as follows:

 RPA ROI = [(VTG*AC + Value of process acceleration + Value of error reduction) – AC]/AC x 100%